 These classes are conducted by certified volunteers through Crow Wing County Energized.
-To register for this class, click on this link to see where and when the next class is being held in the Brainerd Lakes area.
-Register for a class here
+Go to Crow Wing Energized website to see where and when the next class is being held in the Brainerd Lakes area.

 Do you have concerns about falling?
 Possibly the concern is for a loved one or neighbor.
 Many older adults experience concerns about falling and restrict their activities.
 A Matter of Balance: Reducing your Risk of Falls provides education on fall prevention so you can have confidence and independence to do the things you enjoy!

 If you are wondering if this class is for you, this is who should attend:

 - anyone interested in improving balance flexibility and strength

 - anyone who has fallen in the past

 - anyone who has restricted activities because of falling concerns

 A Matter of Balance is an award-winning program designed to manage falls and increase activity levels.
 Content of the classes include: